- About SGHT

 Rats occur throughout almost all of the hospitable, warmer areas of the island – the same habitat required by native wildlife.
 Mice are only known to occur in one area in the northwest of South Georgia; however, recent reports have raised concerns that they may have been introduced recently into new areas.

 Based on experience gained around the world, the only feasible way to eradicate all rodents on an island the size of South Georgia is to spread toxic bait by helicopter.
 This technique has proven to be effective in eradicating rodents from smaller islands and is now widely used.
-However, this will be an immense undertaking – at 100,000 hectares in size, the area of South Georgia to be cleared is more than eight times larger than Campbell Island (New Zealand), which at 11,300 hectares is the largest island ever cleared of rodents until now.
+However, this is an immense undertaking – at 100,000 hectares in size, the area of South Georgia being cleared is more than eight times larger than Campbell Island (New Zealand), which at 11,300 hectares is the largest island ever cleared of rodents until now.
 However, as South Georgia’s rodent population is divided into a number of independent units by the island’s sea-level glaciers, eradication of all rodents is feasible.
-The eradication operation on South Georgia will require three helicopters, approximately 300 tonnes of rodent bait and three seasons to complete the work.
+The eradication operation on South Georgia has required three helicopters, approximately 300 tonnes of rodent bait and three seasons to complete the baiting work.